buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Personal
 * **Duration**: Concentration, maximum 1 minute

 For the duration of the spell, your eyes turn into a black void infused with dreadful power.
 A creature of your choice within 18 meters of you that you can see must succeed on a Will Saving Throw or, for the duration, suffer one of the following effects of your choice.
-During each of your turns, until the spell ends, you can use two Actions to target another creature, but you can't target a creature again that has succeeded on a Saving Throw against this casting of eyebite.
+During each of your turns, until the spell ends, you can use two Actions to target another creature, but you can' \*\*t target a creature again that has succeeded on a Saving Throw against this casting of eyebite.

 - *Asleep*.
 The target falls unconscious.
 It wakes up if it takes any amount of damage or if another creature uses 2 Actions to wake it.
 - *Sickened*.
 The target has -1d6 to Attack Rolls and basic skill checks.
 At the end of each of its turns, it can make another Will Saving Throw.
 If it succeeds, the effect ends.
 - *Panicked*.
 The target is frightened by you.
 During each of its turns, the frightened creature must use two Movement Actions and move away from you using the shortest possible safe route, unless there is nowhere to move.
-If the target moves to a place at least 18 meters away from you where it can't see you, this effect ends.
+If the target moves to a place at least 18 meters away from you where it can' \*\*t see you, this effect ends.

 ### Fabricate